knownout/videoprof-application/README.md

 # 🧊 VideoProf web application

-Web application for VideoProf studio.
+Web application for VideoProf Studio.

 VideoProf — is a studio for a professional photo and video filming of events and products of any plan and quality.
 Part of the [Fuori Group](https://fuori.org/).